MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## LEFT([string],[count])

-extracts a given number of characters from the left side of a supplied text string
+Extracts a given number of characters from the left side of a supplied text string.

 **Parameters:**